Table of Contents

 4. Your project has optimal accuracy levels and reasonable error rates, and has communicated them to users and management.

 You don’t need to obsess about perfection in your model, but you should remember that errors can be more costly in some projects than in others.
 Think about your end result when you consider acceptable levels of error in your project.
 Errors made in a model that produces product recommendations are relatively risk-free, but think about errors in a machine learning tool for self-driving cars—those could be catastrophic.
+To learn more about how to evaluate classification models, read the following articles:

 A successful machine learning project will generate value for your business, and can also decrease the likelihood of inefficient use of capital.
 However, a machine learning project will only be worth it for your business if you can prove your return on investment.
 Consider if your project can be associated with one of the following observations: